mashuDuek/disneyBook/README.md

 The sites initial feature allows for users to post on the feed page and on each others walls; this is the heart of the app.
 The database maintains record of all the posts, and their posters (users).
-For eventual implementation of "created at", the database keeps record of the time and date the post was created.

 ![rafiki_post](docs/rafiki_post.png)